mrmoss/wofmod/README.md

-Walls of Fire - Rules modifier.
+Walls of Fire - Massages wofstat output into wof firewall rules.